-Ubidots Analytics Engine supports a complex mathematical computation tool called Synthetic Variables.
-In simple words, a variable is any raw data within a device in Ubidots, and a synthetic variable is a variable that results from the computation of other variables within Ubidots.
+Ubidots' analytics engine supports a complex mathematical computation tool called synthetic variables.
+In simple words, a variable is any raw data within a device in Ubidots and a synthetic variable is the result of the computation of raw variables.

 This tool allows you to extend your application's functionality.
-For example, if you develop a temperature logger that reads the variable in °C and you wish to show the data in both °C and °F you would retrieve the sensor change and send two values to Ubidots: one value in °C and another one in °F. This adds (an unnecessary) compute load to your microcontroller, but using the Ubidots' Analytics Engine you need to only send the raw value in °C, and let Ubidots perform the required calculations to convert to ºF, alleviating the excess microcontroller processing requirements.
+For example, if you develop a temperature logger that reads the variable in °C and you wish to show the data in both °C and °F, you would retrieve the sensor change and send two values to Ubidots: one value in °C and another one in °F. This adds an unnecessary compute load to your microcontroller, but with Ubidots' analytics engine you only need to send the raw value in °C and let Ubidots perform the required calculations to convert it to ºF, alleviating the excess microcontroller processing requirements.

-Here, you will learn the basics about Synthetic Variables and the available mathematical and statistical functions you can implement using this tool.
+Here, you will learn the basics about synthetic variables and the available mathematical and statistical functions you can implement with this tool.

-IMPORTANT NOTE: The synthetic variables engine's computational speed is heavily influenced by the synthetic expression complexity, which results in calculation times ranging from a few seconds to a few minutes, or even an hour.
-If your synthetic variable is tied to a logic that is business critical, we recommend using another approach to compute it, such as an UbiFunction.
+IMPORTANT NOTE: The synthetic variables engine's computational speed is heavily influenced by the complexity of the synthetic expression, which results in calculation times ranging from a few seconds to a few minutes, or even an hour.
+If your synthetic variable is tied to a logic that is critical to your business, we recommend using another approach to compute it, such as an UbiFunction.

 1. Creating a synthetic variable

-Ubidots stores dots that come from your devices as default variables, and these data have corresponding timestamps that organize each one of them into a time-series list, using the following sequence:
+Ubidots stores dots that come from your devices as default (raw) variables and these data have corresponding timestamps that organize each of them into a time series list, using the following sequence:

-With Ubidots Analytics Engine, you can apply different operations to the time-series data-set to create an adjacent data-set containing computed variables; these new variables are called Synthetic Variables.
-To create one, click on the "Add new variable" option within your device, then select Synthetic.
+With Ubidots' analytics engine you can apply different operations to the time series data set to create a parallel data set containing computed variables; these new variables are called synthetic variables.
+To create one, click on the "+ add variable" button, or hover over the "+" button, within your device and click on "synthetic variable".

 2. List of supported expressions

-Go to Ubidots developer center to learn more about the supported functions, or click here to download a PDF with the list.
+To learn about the supported functions, go to Ubidots' Dev Center or click here to download a PDF file with the list.

 3. Mathematical expressions